 Language teachers know the importance of target language use in the classroom.
 Regular exposure and interaction with the language leads to acquisition and a higher proficiency level.
 In order to promote, expect and respect the use of the target language in the classroom teachers should support students by creating a classroom community that makes students feel safe taking risks with the language and teach the tools needed to communicate.
 Students should also know their proficiency level and be personally accountable for their commitment to using the target language and striving to raise their proficiency level.

-In my classroom I have a 20 point rubric that I use to assess students each week on four focus areas: Community, Commitment, Proficiency, and Preparation.
 Each category is based a five point scale.
 Students are aware of these criteria and they are posted in the classroom so that they can be references regularly.
 I typically grade each student myself for the first few weeks of the school year and then students self-assess, but I of course reserve the right to modify the self-assessment grade if necessary.
 The grade is given holistically for the entire week.
 Here is the breakdown of each category: